KrestonBulmar/fakturirane-bg-api-connect-nodejs-example/README.md

-# SOAP Test
+# Fakturirane.bg SOAP Api Example

-A simple project to experiment with SOAP-based web services.
+A simple example project to showcase how to use the Fakturirane SOAP api via Nodejs

 ## Features